steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Exploring-Templates.md

 For further details on the available templates, see the [Templates](./Templates.md) reference pages.

-### Additional Controls
+### Additional and Vector Controls

 The Additional Controls library provides further templates for knobs, sliders and switches with a customized look.
+The Vector Controls library provides templates for knobs, sliders and switches that use SVGs.
 You can use them just like the templates from the [Basic Controls](#basic-controls) library.